 The One-Minute Gratitude Journal

-This is a straightforward way of keeping a gratitude journal, where you have an inspirational quote on each page and you may write or draw whatever you want.
+This is a straightforward way of keeping a gratitude journal, where you have an inspirational quote about money on each page and you may write or draw whatever you want.

 Gratitude: A Journal

 This journal is great if you want challenges, quotes, and prompts about what you’re grateful for.
 It is easy to take with you but it doesn’t have space for longer writing.

 Create Your Own Gratitude Journal

 You can always create your own gratitude journal by buying your own notebook and decorating it with things that make you smile.
 That’s the way I’m doing it now!